Colour for Interior Design

 Interior design magazines to cut up

-A two hole ring binder with plastic sleeves or document folder to keep course notes and practical work in
+A document folder to keep course notes and practical work in

-Please also bring along physical examples (not digital images) of the following -– these can include samples of paint chips, fabrics, wallpaper etc. If you would like to use metallics in your colour palette, consider bringing metallic gouache paints, bits of foil or scraps of metallic fabrics.
+Please also bring along physical examples (not digital images) of the following - these can include samples of paint chips, fabrics, wallpaper etc.

-Cuttings of interiors, settings or items you feel reflect your personality
+Cuttings of interiors, you feel reflect your personality.

 Most materials needed for the short courses are available at the Chelsea College of Arts' Art Shop.
 Please contact the Art Shop directly for opening hours and availability.